Kaushik-Ss/WiFi-Login-Automation/readme.md

 # Disclaimer
 - *Created for educational purposes only*
 - This program does not break nor harm  PSG Tech it simply opens a browser and types in your password and username to login
 - This tool is only for educational purpose.
-If you use this tool for other purposes except education we will not be responsible in such cases
+If you use this tool for other purposes except education I am not be responsible in such cases